Media of Langue: The Interface for Exploring Word Translation Network/Space: Media of Langue

-Here, the magnitude of each force depends on the appearance frequency in the corpora.
-Repulsion corresponds to the force of a word to secure its value by its difference from other words, or the fact that ``words (or translations for a word) with the same meaning are not needed,'' and attraction corresponds to the force of a translation to suppress differences from the target word, or the fact that ``translation should preserve meaning.''
-Note that not only the word coordinates but also the quantities of attractive and repulsive potential energies and their distributions remain.
-These should express certain characteristics in the translation/language.
+In the visualization of \textit{Word Translation Network}, the nodes (i.e., words) are positioned according to the following algorithm: \begin{enumerate} \item Two forces are defined: \begin{itemize} \item Repulsion between words in the same language system. \item Attraction between translated words in different language systems. \end{itemize} \item The positions of words are determined by minimizing the energy associated with these forces. \end{enumerate} Although this method is similar to previous work on network visualization~\cite{bannister2013force}, the two forces can be explained by linguistic intuition as follows: Repulsion corresponds to the force of a word to secure its value by its difference from other words, or the fact that ``words (or translations for a word) with the same meaning are not needed,'' and attraction corresponds to the force of a translation to suppress differences from the target word, or the fact that ``translation should preserve meaning.''
+The magnitude of each force depends on the frequency of occurrence in the corpora (a detailed formulation, including the normalization method, is provided in the Appendix).

-While the Inter-Language Space is built on the exchange between languages, it also works as a metaphor for language itself.
-If we adopt the view that words are always at war with each other while attracting something called the world, the other language in Media of Langue is read as a proxy for the world, and the attraction and repulsion are re-distributed into intra-sign force (between signified and signifier) and inter-sign force (between sign and sign).
-This reading entails a perspective on the unsoundness of discussing words without the world and the similarity between the world and the ``foreign (fremd)'' language.